FAQs

 What are your monitoring requirements?

-Once we’ve reviewed your final report, we’ll confirm the grant is closed and provide feedback on our view of the success of the grant.
-This helps us to assess applications and make recommendations in the future.
+Once we’ve reviewed your final monitoring, we’ll confirm the grant is closed and provide feedback on our view of the success of the grant.

 How long is a grant for?

 Grants are usually offered for a period of 12 months, but you can choose a shorter or longer duration when applying.
-We will define the length of your grant using the grant outcomes you choose when applying.
+Some funds may have specific timescales so do check when applying.
+In all cases we will take into account the length of your grant using the grant outcomes you choose when applying.

-I’ve forgotten my password for the portal, can you help?
+I've forgotten my password or I’m having issues with the application portal, can you help?

 There is a button to ‘reset password’ on the portal.
-If this doesn’t work, don’t worry, you can call us on 0191 222 0945 and we be able to reset it for you.
+If this doesn’t work, don’t worry, you can call us on 0191 222 0945 or email general@communityfoundation.org.uk and we will be able to reset it for you.

 What is your approach to AI?